 - Lay a couple of cardboard boxes that have been broken down on the driveway.
 This will help clean up any grease spills.

 - Place the burner and propane tank on the cardboard boxes.
 Make sure your propane tank is full and hooked up to the burner per your fryer instructions.
-Place read the instructions to your specific fryer PRIOR to setting this up.
+Make sure you read the instructions to your specific fryer PRIOR to setting this up.
 Most have multiple safety features (a timer, locks, etc) now.

 - Fill your pot up with peanut oil to the fill line you marked on the outside of your pot.
 Place the inside frying basket inside.
 Place on top of the burner.